 Period 4 is a critical stage and is the 50 days before calving; it is during this time that 75% of fetal growth occurs.
 Cows are usually not lactating during this "dry period."
 Cow condition at calving is critical to rebreeding; the onset of estrus after calving is delayed in cows that lose weight or are thin and not gaining during late pregnancy.

 Dairy cows (see Nutritional Requirements of Dairy Cattle) are usually fed for optimal milk production throughout their 305-day lactation.
 It is assumed they will lose weight during heavy lactation (the early months) and regain the loss during the remainder of lactation.
 Dairy cows should not be overfed during the dry period because of a genetic predisposition to sacrifice body condition to maximize milk production through insulin resistance.
-This leads to the increased probability of metabolic diseases, eg, type II ketosis and fatty liver disease (see Fatty Liver Disease of Cattle and see Ketosis in Cattle), during early lactation as insulin resistance leads to excessive fat mobilization from adipose tissue storage and overwhelms the capacity of lipoprotein transport mechanisms in the bovine liver to transport and metabolize lipid.
+This leads to the increased probability of metabolic diseases, eg, type II ketosis and fatty liver disease (see Ketosis in Cattle and see Fatty Liver Disease of Cattle), during early lactation as insulin resistance leads to excessive fat mobilization from adipose tissue storage and overwhelms the capacity of lipoprotein transport mechanisms in the bovine liver to transport and metabolize lipid.
 In addition, dairy cows should be fed to minimize the incidence of calving-related disorders (eg, dystocia, hypocalcemia, and retained fetal membranes), including control of dietary cation-anion balance (DCAB), which have a negative effect on fertility and health postpartum.

 The amount of cow feed required per pound or kg of calf weaned is fairly constant, although larger cows require more feed for maintenance than smaller cows.
 Cows that give more milk require more feed, generally with a higher level of protein.
 Increased milk is produced at the expense of reproduction when feed is not adequate to meet all needs.